giegi/cmp/README.md

 [![Build Status](https://travis-ci.org/appnexus/cmp.svg?branch=master)](https://travis-ci.org/appnexus/cmp)

-# AppNexus CMP
+# GEDIDIGITAL CMP - forked from AppNexus CMP

-CMP is a tool for publishers to engage users of their properties and gather & store end user consent.
+This is the GEDI DIGITAL custom version of the AppNexus CMP.
+This version has been certified by IAB.
+This CMP contains some graphic personalization.
+Feel free to modify for your own use.

 ### Installation